 If not, I’m sure you’ll know it soon?

 Now you have a framework that helps you systemize the most important metrics that you should keep an eye on and a tool at your disposal to make your data simple and visible.

-With these in your pocket, you can spare time and with less effort, you will see a higher growing tendency.
+With these in your pocket, you can spare time and effort, you will see a higher growing tendency.